alanmackenzie/guide-to-enterprise-drupal/README.md

 Modules in the patched directory should always have any patches applied to them checked into the root of that modules directory.

 When moving modules around the directory structure you will need to use the [registry_rebuild](https://drupal.org/project/registry_rebuild) drush command.
-Drupal does note expect modules to be moved around underneath it.
+Drupal does not expect modules to be moved around underneath it.

 Placing all your development tools into a single directory allows your build system to disable them in a single command and for developers to enable them all in a similar fashion.
 Doing this will avoid the reasonably common mistake of a developer forgetting to remove a call to ```dpm()``` or ```kpr()``` in his or her code and that code reaching production undetected - because production was the only environment with the devel module disabled.